writer

 • One Lunar Year Rule: Zakat is not immediately due upon reaching Nisab.
 Instead, a full Islamic (Hijri) year must pass while maintaining this wealth.

-• Annual Obligation: Once Zakat is due, it must be paid annually on the same date, as long as the person’s wealth continues to meet or exceed the Nisab.
+• Annual Obligation: Once Zakat is due, it must be paid immediately on the same date annually as long as the person’s wealth continues to meet or exceed the Nisab.

 • Fluctuations in Wealth: